acoupi/acoupi/docs/explanation/data_schema.md

 ### Tag, Predicted Tag, BoundingBox, and Detection

-AI bioacoustics models have different methods of handling audio files.
+AI bioacoustic models have different methods of handling audio files.

 A **bounding box** object represents the location of a sound event in time and frequency.
 It contains information about the start time and end time in seconds and the low frequency and high frequency in Hz of a sound event.